 How to Cook Quinoa Perfectly

-The base of this delicious meal prep salad is quinoa.
+The base of this delicious salad is quinoa.
 I don’t know about you, but I certainly didn’t grow up eating quinoa.
 It just wasn’t a thing.
 These days though?
 I’m all about it and it’s a regularly stocked item in our pantry.

 Bring water to a boil, cover, reduce heat to a simmer and cook 10 to 15 minutes until the water is absorbed and the quinoa is fluffy and cooked.
 Let sit 5 to 10 minutes before removing cover and fluffing with a fork.